About Our School

 - Absentees: If your child is

-sick or away for any reason, please inform the office.
+sick or away for any reason, please inform your child's teacher and the office.
 Requests for long

-absences in unusual circumstances should be made to the principal (preferably in
+absences in unusual circumstances should be made to the principal in

 Arrivals: In support of our social responsibility philosophy, all students are

 expected to be on time and to be ready for the start of class.
 Students who are

 late either at 9:00 am or 12:45 pm are expected to report to the office upon